What is a Financial Guarantee?

 - The financial guarantee may cover either the principal part or interest or both parts.
 Therefore, it depends on the risk-bearing capacity of the guarantor.

-- The guarantor is liable to make good the default if the creditor is unable to make payments in time.
+- The guarantor is liable to make the default good if the creditor cannot make timely payments.

-- In few cases, the bankers may also pledge the parent company assets to cover up the guarantee payments.
+- In a few cases, the bankers may pledge the parent company assets to cover the guarantee payments.

 - It increases the credit rating, and thus the investor demands lower interest.
 Therefore, it helps the issues with lower finance costs.